devopsdays/devopsdays-web/content/page/organizing.md

 ### Minimal Cost

-Asking a minimal fee (covering about food cost for two days - about 200USD or 200 Euro) gives us the best of both worlds:
+We recommend charging a minimal fee.
+This will keep your event accessible by making it cost a fraction of a typical high-priced conference ticket (so, perhaps 10%-20% of what someone might pay to attend a commercial tech event in your region).
+This gives us the best of both worlds:

 - The numbers are more accurate that way and more people feel happy about it.
 - The financial risk for venue/catering cost is spread out